 If you or a loved one has been injured in a building collapse accident, we are happy to answer your questions and have one of our Philadelphia personal injury lawyers review your case for free.
 Please call us at 1-800-222-USWA (8792) or complete our short contact form and a member of our firm will contact you.

-With offices in Philadelphia, Bethlehem, Lancaster and Reading, we serve clients throughout Pennsylvania and New Jersey.
+With offices in Philadelphia, Bethlehem, Lancaster and Reading, we serve clients throughout New Jersey and Pennsylvania.
 And, remember, there is no fee unless we recover for you.